- A non-trading company isn’t the same as a dormant one, and only the dormant company can skip the Corporation Tax return.

 - A defunct business awaiting removal from Companies House

-Pre-trading activities like preparing a business plan, registering a website, or negotiating contracts do not count as trading and can be done while dormant.
+Pre-trading activities like preparing a business plan, registering a website or negotiating contracts don’t count as trading, and you can do them while dormant.

 Filing duties:

-- Dormant companies don’t need to file a Corporation Tax return unless HMRC specifically asks.
+- Dormant companies don’t file a Corporation Tax return unless HMRC specifically asks.

-- You still need to file dormant accounts and a confirmation statement each year with Companies House.
+- You still file dormant accounts and a confirmation statement each year with Companies House.

-If your company has ceased trading completely, you must notify both HMRC and Companies House promptly to avoid late filing penalties.
+If your company has stopped trading completely, notify both HMRC and Companies House promptly toavoid late filing penalties.

-It is vital to understand that Companies House and HMRC use slightly different criteria for “dormant,” which is why confusion often arises.
+It’s vital to understand that Companies House and HMRC use slightly different criteria for “dormant”, which is where the confusion usually starts.

-- Companies House Dormancy: A company is dormant if it has had no significant accounting transactions during the financial year.
-Permitted transactions are few, such as paying a fee to Companies House for an annual confirmation statement.
+A company is dormant if it’s had no significant accounting transactions during the financial year.
+Only a few transactions are permitted, such as paying Companies House for the annual confirmation statement.

-- HMRC Dormancy for Corporation Tax: Your company is only dormant for HMRC if it is not actively trading and has no taxable income or chargeable gains.
-This is a stricter test, meaning even a small amount of bank interest or investment income will break HMRC dormancy and require you to file a CT600 (making you a non-trading company).
+Your company is only dormant for HMRC if it isn’t actively trading and has no taxable income or chargeable gains.
+This is a stricter test.
+Even a small amount of bank interest or investment income breaks HMRC dormancy and means you must file a CT600, which makes you a non-trading company.

-This difference is the reason a company might be “dormant” to Companies House but be a “non-trading company” to HMRC.
+This difference is exactly why a company can be “dormant” to Companies House but a “non-trading company” to HMRC.

-Why trading VS non-trading for Corporation Tax matters
+Why trading vs non-trading status matters for Corporation Tax

-Getting your company’s trading status right helps you avoid fines, missed filings, or paying tax when it’s unnecessary.
+Getting your company’s trading status right helps you avoid fines, missed filings, or paying tax when you don’t need to.

-Whether you are actively trading or genuinely dormant you must follow the correct process for either case.
+Whether you’re actively trading or genuinely dormant, you have to follow the correct process for your case.

 Key filing deadlines for Corporation Tax and Companies House

-Knowing your deadlines is just as important as knowing your status.
+Knowing your deadlines matters as much as knowing your status.
 Miss one and you risk fines and interest.

 Corporation Tax (HMRC)